Close Menu

 Frequently Asked Questions

-What causes air dry clay to crack during drying?
+What causes air-dry clay to crack during drying?

 Air dry clay cracks when it loses moisture too quickly or unevenly, creating internal stress.
 Factors like direct sunlight, heat sources, uneven thickness, and low humidity accelerate this process and increase cracking risk.

-How long should I let air dry clay dry completely?
+How long should I let air-dry clay dry completely?

 Most air dry clay pieces need 24-48 hours to dry completely, depending on thickness and environmental conditions.
 Thicker pieces may require several days, so be patient and allow adequate time for thorough drying.